dreamportdev/Osdev-Notes/99_Appendices/C_Language_Info.md

 * Clobbered registers can usually be left empty.
 However if we use an instruction like `rdmsr` which places data in registers without the compiler knowing, we'll want to mark those as clobbered.
 If we specify eax/edx as output operands, the compiler is smart enough to work this out.
 * One special clobber exists: "memory".
 This is a read/write barrier.
 It tells the compiler we've accessed memory other than what was specified as input/ouput operands.
 The cause of many optimization issues!
 * For every operand type there can be more than one, in this case they must be comma separated.
 * Every operand consists of a constraint and `c` expression pair.
-A constrait can also have a modifier itself
+A constraint can also have a modifier itself
 * Operands parameters are indicated with an increasing number prefixed by a %, so the first operand declared is %0, the second is %1, etc. And the order they appears in the output/input operands section represent their numbering

 Below is the list of the constraint modifiers: